kristoffer-tungland/MVVMFluent/README.md

 ## Features
 - Fluent Property Setters: Easily chain property setters with `Changed`, `Changing`, command reevaluation, and property change notifications.
-- Fluent Command Setup: Define commands with `Do` methods and conditional execution via `If`.
+- Fluent FluentCommand Setup: Define commands with `Do` methods and conditional execution via `If`.
-- Generic `Command<T>`: Define commands with parameterized actions using a strongly-typed approach.
+- Generic `FluentCommand<T>`: Define commands with parameterized actions using a strongly-typed approach.
-- Implements `ICommand`: Both `Command` and `Command<T>` implement the `ICommand` interface, enabling full compatibility with WPF and other MVVM frameworks.
+- Implements `ICommand`: Both `FluentCommand` and `FluentCommand<T>` implement the `ICommand` interface, enabling full compatibility with WPF and other MVVM frameworks.
 - Source-Only Package: Integrates directly into your project as source code, minimizing dependencies.
 - Global Namespace Integration: Fully qualified `global::` namespaces for all system types and dependencies.
 - Disposal Management: Manage and clean up resources with built-in `Dispose` functionality.